LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 ### **Article XVII: Members**
 The following is a list of LLC members.
 The board of managers shall maintain a historical record of all past members and transfers of membership interests.
 The member list shall include capital contributions along with pertinent details of each item - form, description, value, date, depreciation, liabilities, etc.

+* Please note that these are invented names for the purposes of example.

 1. **Nobleman Share (Founder):**
    - Name: John Smith
    - Membership interest: 40%